 The Youth Farmers program is a paid apprenticeship for youth, ages 14-19 years old, living in Red Hook, Brooklyn.
 Apprentices are involved in all parts of running the farms - planting, weeding, harvesting, composting, marketing, outreach, and more.
 Beside learning to be an urban farmer, you will also develop your job and leadership skills, while positively engaging with your peers, the community, and the environment.

-Work sessions are: Tuesdays and Thursdays after school, and Saturdays
+Work Tuesdays and Thursdays after school, as well as Saturdays

-Program runs from April 2 - June 22
+Spring program runs April 2 - June 22.

-We’ll grow fresh vegetables in Red Hook for the community, while learning about agriculture, food, plants, food justice, and the environment.
+We’ll grow fresh vegetables for the community, while learning about agriculture, food, plants, food justice, and the environment.

-Develop skills in teamwork, leadership, problem-solving, and communication
+You will develop skills in teamwork, leadership, problem-solving, and communication.

 NO PRIOR EXPERIENCE NECESSARY - we will train you!

-This is a learning opportunity, but also a paid job: $15/hr
+This is a learning opportunity, but also a paid job: $15/hour

 Download an application for the spring 2019 program!